bnrubin/ubuntu-bots/README.txt

 If you chose to enable Bantracker or Encyclopedia, initial databases will be created in the "data" directory.
 These are named "bans.db" for the Bantracker plugin and "ubuntu.db" for the Encyclopedia plugin.
-You can obtain the same database that ubottu uses by overwriting the "bans/ubuntu.db" file with the one located at http://ubottu.com/ubuntu.db or by running the "@sync" command with the bot in IRC.
+You can obtain the same database that ubottu uses by overwriting the "ubuntu.db" file with the one located at http://ubottu.com/ubuntu.db or by running the "@sync" command with the bot in IRC.
+The Bantracker database from ubottu is not available to the public, as it will contain logs of channels which are not publically logged.

 If you enabled the PackageInfo plugin several .list files will be created in "data/aptdir/", these will be used with the "apt-cache" and "apt-file" commands to retrieve package information and find files within packages.
 When asked if you want to run the "update_apt" script you should answer "y" to download the package information, this will take a while depending on the speed of your connection and proximity to the default servers.
 The same is true for the "update_apt_file" script, which will only be ran if